 Quitting your job to travel the world is very fashionable these days, in fact, we did that too.
 But during our travels we came across so many fascinating people, places and meaningful issues that we wanted to do more than just photograph the sights and write guides or listicles.
 We want to delve beneath the surface and find out more about the stories behind the cities and towns we explore.

 Through our extraordinary everyday tales we give you a snapshot of life somewhere else on the globe, temporarily immersing you into another place.
 Our aim is to nurture engagement on a level deeper than just the click of a like button.

 Sometimes we stumble across interesting stories by chance, other times we’ll go to a place specifically to find out more about a location or an issue we’re interested in.
 We speak to locals, do secondary research and collate plenty of photographic footage to enrich our tales and create visually impactful pieces.
-We usually compose a short video to accompany our articles too.

 I’m Sue, originally from London but since September 2016 I’ve been on the road and exploring Asia.
 I started out studying languages before becoming a food anthropologist in order to indulge my endless fascination for all things food and culture, a fascination which luckily also lends itself very well to travel.
 Travelling has also provided me with the perfect opportunity to pursue my interest in photography.
 Back in London I mainly worked for PR and branding agencies where writing was always a core part of my job, it’s a skill that gets put to good use here as we try to immerse you into life in another part of the world through our tales.